mateusz7988/CTF-Writeups/MidsummerCorp/README.md

 X-Forwared-Host: 127.0.0.1
 ```
-If we don't add one of these headers, our request will not be accepted with "code 429 Too Many Requests".
-But now, after we used the `X-Forwarded-For: 127.0.0.1` header we get our beautiful "code 200 OK" :)
+If we don't add one of these headers, our request will not be accepted, and we will be greeted with "code 429 Too Many Requests".
+But now, after we added the `X-Forwarded-For: 127.0.0.1` header to our intercepted request, we got our beautiful "code 200 OK" :)
 ![image](https://github.com/mateusz7988/CTF-Writeups/assets/108484575/ffd968ea-1278-4a3d-bc78-7a3b1e33421d)

-Here you can see the response with parameters:
+Here you can see the parameters included in the response body:
 ```
 {
 "status":"success",